wiktor-k/pysequoia/README.md

 maturin develop
 ```

-Now open the console with `python`{.verbatim} and import the library:
+Now open the console with `python` and import the library:

 ```python
 import pysequoia